The 12 Best Things About Being a Highly Sensitive Person

 Highly sensitive people make incredible leaders.
 At first glance, many might expect HSPs to be overlooked for promotions and leadership opportunities, yet there are a multitude of reasons that they are, in fact, the perfect people for these roles.
 John Hughes wrote a book, Haunting for CEOs, on best practices for them and lists several reasons why HSPs make incredible leaders.
 Some of these reasons include: they are able to notice things that other people miss; they prefer to process situations more rather than take immediate action; and they are able to intuitively exhibit “resonant leadership,” which allows HSP leaders to lead their team with understanding and empathy.

-9. They crave connection and deep conversations with others.
+9. We crave connection and deep conversations with others.

 Ask any highly sensitive person and they’ll tell you they crave connection and deep conversation.
 Not one for small talk, an HSP would prefer to get to know the real you: What are your passions?
 What keeps you up at night?
 Do you have any regrets?
 In a world full of filters and airbrushing, cropping and editing, fake smiles and hidden emotions, there is a desperate need for some realness.
 Even if non-HSPs don’t require the same levels of deepness that we are seeking, our honesty and willingness to speak the truth can be inspiring and a breath of fresh air to everyone — HSP or not.

-10. They can find joy and happiness in the simplest of things.
+10. We can find joy and happiness in the simplest of things.

 Sensitive people can find happiness in the simplest of things.
 Forget grand gestures and expensive gifts: HSPs tend to be happy with a simpler life full of quiet moments and meaningful memories.
 This can mean a walk in nature, a quiet evening at home, a thoughtful gift… these are the things that fill an HSP’s heart with joy.
 It can be easy to become run down as an HSP in this busy, nonstop world, but fortunately, it is also easy for us to find happiness and recharge.

-11. They have rich inner lives and don’t need external stimuli for entertainment.
+11. We have rich inner lives and don’t need external stimuli for entertainment.

 Sensitive souls tend to have rich inner lives and don’t need to rely on external stimulation for entertainment.
 Plane delayed?
 Work meeting going on too long?
 Friend running late for a coffee date?
 Frustrating, for sure, but at least HSPs can immerse themselves in their inner life, thoughts, and imagination.
 I could people-watch for hours and make up stories about everyone based on their clothes and actions, or simply use the time to sort through the thoughts running through my head (as we HSPs tend to overthink things, too!).

-12. They have a strong connection to animals.
+12. We have a strong connection to animals.

 HSPs have a special bond with animals — they tend to be able to relate to them in a unique and accurate way.
 Perhaps it’s because we are so good at picking up on the nuances of body language or perhaps it’s because we are incredible at picking up on how others feel, but highly sensitive people tend to connect with animals in a way that others might not.
 If an animal’s not feeling well, we’ll pick up on it in a flash.
 Similarly, perhaps we can tell that the dog we are approaching is uncomfortable with strangers, that the horse we are riding is in pain, or that the rabbit we are holding is scared of being held.
 Not only is this helpful in a practical way — wherein we might not approach animals when it isn’t safe — but it also helps improve their quality of life when someone truly understands and accepts what they are feeling.